 1. Superfluid Plasma Representation

-In DRUMS, cosmic plasma is a coherent superfluid field:
+In DRUMS, cosmic plasma is a coherent superfluid field described by:

 2. Excitation and Phase Collapse

-Fast radio bursts are modeled as rapid phase collapses of localized regions:
+Fast radio bursts are modeled as rapid phase collapses of localized regions.
+The phase dynamics are governed by:

 When nonlinear interaction exceeds a threshold, the region undergoes coherent emission.